Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Multiplying the cube by itself adds a new one-dimension loop outside the cube adding another per iteration.
+Multiplying the cube by itself adds a new one-dimension loop outside the cube adding another per iteration amount.

 <br /><br />

+Multiplying is much faster than adding our result together.
+All forums of adding per amount per dimensional loop can be reduced into simple fast calculations.

+<br /><br />

+This allows us to replace loops within loops that add different amounts with a fast calculation.

+<br /><br />

+Changing your per added amounts per loop inside each other is explained in the decoding dimensional iteration section.

+<br /><br />

+Higher dimensional sequences and counting of things exist all over in nature and in the world around us.

 <h1 style="clear:left;">5 Dimensional set with subtraction</h1>